-- A. Operating model of financial assets management: Collect contractual cash flows and sell financial assets. - B. Contractual cash flow characteristics from the financial assets: from the financial asset: cash flow is the interest paid solely on the principal and the outstanding principal
+- A. Operating model of financial assets management: Collect contractual cash flows and sell financial assets. - B. Contractual cash flow characteristics from the financial assets cash flow is the interest paid solely on the principal and the outstanding principal.

 The recognition of the profit or loss related to such financial assets is as follows: